Li357/WHS/packages/server/README.md

 # WHS Server
-Administrator backend for the [WHS App](https://github.com/Li357/WHS) built with TypeScript, Vue, Express, and MongoDB.
+Administrator backend built with TypeScript, Vue, Express, and MongoDB.

 To develop locally, install dependencies (`yarn`) then build (`yarn build`).
 Finally, create a `start.sh` script at the root and export the following env vars: